Explore the Mediterranean: A Guide to Vibrant Festivals

 Hotel Antiche Figure, Venice

-Pricing: Starting at €180 per night.
+Pricing: Starting at €180 per night

 Amenities: Canal views, complimentary breakfast, and a convenient location near the festivities.